-Buy some pens.
-Get some notebooks.
+Buy some pens and get some notebooks.
 If you are somewhat obsessed with organisation, buy some post-it notes.
 If you have the means, buy the necessary books.
 This is more or less the start of every school year.
 But not this one.

-This year it is, get a reliable internet, a quiet place, a trustworthy computer and some cloths to frequently wash your screen.
+Get a reliable internet connection, a quiet place, a trustworthy computer and some cloths to frequently wash your screen.
 Headphones might come in handy.

-The expression of this “new normal” has been used again and again but unfortunately, it is still very much prevalent as the months come and go.
-This pandemic has forced upon us so many changes that it is impossible to move around without feeling its shadow everywhere and all the time.
+The expression of this “new normal” has been used constantly but unfortunately, it is still very much prevalent as the months come and go.
+This pandemic has forced upon us so many changes that it is impossible to move around without feeling its shadow everywhere.
 So, measures are a must!

 The University I am enrolled in has put in place several measures to ensure student safety whilst trying to maintain a teaching quality worthy of its name.
 It is no surprise that the great majority of our teaching will be done online with resources such as the library, academic mentorship, and counselling service being moved to our computer screens.
 Suffice to say that the support is there at the touch of a button or in this case keystroke.